-Response: The Medicaid payments under this State Plan Amendment are not supplemental payments.
+Response: The Medicaid payments authorized under this State Plan Amendment are not supplemental payments.

-4. For clinic or outpatient hospital services please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (state owned or operated, non-state government owned or operated, and privately owned or operated).
+4. For both clinic and outpatient hospital services please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (state owned or operated, non-state government owned or operated, and privately owned or operated).
 Please provide a current (i.e., applicable to the current rate year) UPL demonstration.
 Under regulations at 42 CFR 447.272, States are prohibited from setting payment rates for Medicaid inpatient services that exceed a reasonable estimate of the amount that would be paid under Medicare payment principals.

-Response: The clinic UPL demonstration utilizes cost-to-payment methodology to estimate the upper payment limit for each class of providers.
-The Medicaid payments under this State Plan Amendment will be included in the 2023 clinic UPL when it is submitted to CMS.
+Outpatient Response: The outpatient UPL demonstration utilizes a cost-to-payment methodology to estimate the upper payment limit for each class of providers.
+The Medicaid payments under this State Plan Amendment will be included in the 2023 outpatient UPL when it is submitted to CMS.